 In the previous example:

 # First rule - /static //+</^[^.]+\.(js|css)/> -> <*> # ...

-ShimmerCat can not match yet in query strings, but it supports rudimentary edits.
+In addition to query string guards as discussed above, ShimmerCat supports rudimentary query string edits.
 Among other things, these allow to handle the common case when it's necessary to move URL path parts to a query string (the way PHP application authors usually need to handle things).

 Usually, query strings are carried verbatim in path transformations:

 - /a/b -> /alpha/beta/ # Will match "/a/b?e=5" and convert it to "/alpha/beta/?e=5"

 Some applications use query strings in a non-trivial way, for example OpenCart wants

 the web server to convert the URL path from

 Here is a simple way to write this transformation with the re-write engine: